 On this page:

-The proposed changes to the Licence management guidelines (EPA publication 1322) are open for comment until 5pm on 8 September 2017.
-The guidelines help clarify licence conditions and how to demonstrate compliance with them.
+Following the consultation on the changes to the Licence management guidelines (publication 1322), comments on the publication are now closed.
+Publication 1322 helps to clarify licence conditions and how to demonstrate compliance with them.

 Periodic licence reviews